youssefea/base-builder-mcp/README.md

 ## Add to Claude Desktop

-If you want to use Base Docs MCP on your Claude Desktop App, you can add the following config to filesystem as detailed in the Claude [documentation]:
+If you want to use Base Docs MCP on your Claude Desktop App, you can add the following config to filesystem as detailed in the Claude [MCP documentation](https://modelcontextprotocol.io/quickstart/user):

 ```json
 {